plotly/python-user-guide/Readme.md

 The User Guide is entirely written inside [IPython notebooks](http://ipython.org/notebook.html).

-This Github repository is divided into folders, where each folder contains one IPython notebook and the data files required to run them.
+This Github repository is divided into folders, one for each section or appendix.
+Each folder contains one or several IPython notebooks and the required data files to run them.

 Refer to
 [Index.ipynb](http://nbviewer.ipython.org/github/plotly/python-user-guide/blob/master/Index.ipynb)